 - Inspection of page auto repair for database mirroring

-- List of jobs which are running automatically after startup of SQL agent
+- List of jobs that are running automatically after startup of SQL agent

 - Check for cleanup of msdb database